xotjrOh/class-origin-tracer/README.md

   perElMax: 24,       // max ops buffered per element
   verbose: false,     // print decision table
-  showStacks: "none", // 'none' | 'origin' (debug prints origin stack) };
+  showStacks: "none", // 'none' | 'origin' (debug prints origin stack)
+  ctxLines: 2,        // reserved for future context printing };
 ```

 ## Browser support & limits
 - Best on Chromium browsers (Chrome/Edge).
-Safari/Firefox may format stacks differently; origins still work but with lower resolution.
+Firefox/Safari are experimental; stack parsing may fail more often due to different formats (the origin may be null or less precise).

 - Works in the current document only (not across iframes/other windows).

-- Skips jQuery core frames by design; jQuery plugins are not skipped (so bxSlider-like origins are visible).
+- Skips jQuery core frames by design (plugins are not skipped), and also skips `extensions::`, `chrome-extension:` URLs, and the snippet itself.

 - If a mutation has no matching frame, the log explains common reasons (initial render / iframe / eval / other window).